- Now is a good time to repot houseplants and succulents in anticipation of spring growth.

 - Add summer flowering gladiolas and dahlias to your garden.

-- During the month of February we have the best citrus selection of the year.
+- During the month of February we have the best blueberry selection of the year.
 Stop in!

 - Protect citrus from rodents with Repels All Ready to Use.

 - Deadhead cyclamen to keep them in bloom.